-Prefix denoting absence of; lacking, e.g. alactasia is absence or deficiency of
+Prefix denoting absence of; lacking, e.g. alactasia is absence or deficiency of the enzyme lactase.

 A mite or tick.